sean-galloway/RTLDesignSherpa/common/README.md

 ### Arbiters
 These are all parameterized.
 * round_robin_arbiter.sv
+* weighted_round_robin.sv
+* fixed_prio_arbiter.sv
-* interval_weighted_round_robin.sv
+* rrb_arb.sv

 ### Miscellaneous
 These are all parameterized.
+* bin_to_bcd.sv
+* hex_to_7seg.sv
+* clock_divider.sv
+* clock_pulse.sv
+* debounce.sv -- for debouncing buttons and switches
 * decoder.sv
+* encoder.sv
 * priority_encoder_enable.sv
 * leading_one_trailing_one.sv
-* lfsr_table.pdf
 * lfsr.sv -- one of the inputs is a vector called taps.
 Put a one in position where a xnor tap is needed.
-Refer to the lfsr_table.pdf for more information.
+Refer to the lfsr_table.pdf in the docs area for more information.
 * load_clear_counter.sv
 * pwm.sv
 * reverse_vector.sv